Tommy Morrison: Legal issues

 In December 1993, Morrison was charged with assault and public intoxication when he allegedly punched a University of Iowa student.
 Morrison said that the student had been staring at him.
 Morrison pleaded guilty and paid a $310 fine, but said he was innocent.
 In October 1996, Morrison pleaded guilty to transporting a loaded firearm in Jay, Oklahoma; he received a 6-month suspended sentence and a $100 fine.
 In 1997, an Oklahoma jury convicted him of DUI in an accident that left three people injured; the court ordered Morrison to spend time in treatment.

 In September 1999, an Oklahoma court gave a two-year suspended sentence for a DUI elevated to felony level by his previous DUI conviction.
 On September 16, 1999, the police stopped Morrison for driving erratically and found drugs and weapons in his car, which resulted in various drugs and firearms charges.
 While awaiting trial on the September 16 charges, Morrison was again arrested on charges of intoxication and weapon possession while a felon in November 1999.
 On January 14, 2000, Morrison was sentenced to two years in prison on the September 16 charges.
 On April 3, 2002, he was sentenced to another year in prison after violating parole in Tulsa, Oklahoma, but was given credit for time previously served.

 Death

-In August 2013, Elizabeth Merrill of ESPN.com reported that Morrison's mother, Diana, said that Tommy had "full-blown AIDS" and was "in his final days."
+In August 2013, Morrison's mother, Diana, said that Tommy had "full-blown AIDS" and was "in his final days."
 She also stated that Morrison had been bedridden for over a year.
-The same article also stated that Morrison's wife, Trisha, did not believe Morrison had AIDS.
+Morrison's wife, Trisha, allegedly did not believe Morrison had AIDS.

-On September 1, 2013, Morrison died at the Nebraska Medical Center in Omaha, Nebraska at the age of 44.
+On September 1, 2013, Morrison died at the Nebraska Medical Center in Omaha, Nebraska, at the age of 44.
 According to the Nebraska Department of Health & Human Services, Morrison's cause of death was cardiac arrest, resulting from multiorgan failure due to septic shock caused by a Pseudomonas aeruginosa infection.

+Legacy

+The World Boxing Organization said people would remember Morrison best for his dangerous punching power and especially his left hook.
+After his death, the International Boxing Hall of Fame said Morrison brought "so much excitement and energy to the heavyweight division in the 1990s".

+Two-time heavyweight champion Pinklon Thomas said Morrison hit like a baseball bat and rated him ahead of Mike Tyson as the hardest puncher he had faced.

+On May 23, 2023, Morrison was added to the boxing video game Undisputed, In the Heavyweight Division.